Vibration Attenuation Monitoring System for Under Ballast Mats - VAMS-UBM

 - the monitoring of anti-vibration mats degradation over time;

-In addition to the vibration attenuation monitoring provided within the anti-vibration mats, we can extend the functionality of VAMS-UBM system, by deploying additional accelerometers in the surrounding of the track, to measure vibrations in external points.
+In addition to the vibration attenuation monitoring provided with the anti-vibration mats, we can extend the functionality of VAMS-UBM system, by deploying additional accelerometers outside the anti-vibration mat, to measure vibrations in surrounding points.
 For instance, in the Flaminio – Lepanto route (Line A, Rome Metropolitan), there are two accelerometers in each instrumented section, on the side and on the roof of the tunnel, on both single and double track lines.

 ITALIAN AND EUROPEAN PATENTS